-- the long term planning management and delivery of the water, stormwater and wastewater assets of its clients and across the wider Wellington region. - to support the development and early implementation of an integrated system for the management of information required by Capacity for the effective management of water services. - to support the achievement of integrated water services network across the Wellington region to improve the region's competitive advantage through the quality of its water services. - to operate as a successful business, returning benefits to shareholders. - to exhibit a sense of social and environmental responsibility by having regard to the interests of the community and to conduct its affairs in accordance with sound business practice.
+- the long term planning management and delivery of the water, stormwater and wastewater assets of its clients and across the wider Wellington region. - the long term planning, management and delivery of high quality water, stormwater and wastewater service to its clients. - to support the development and early implementation of an integrated system for the management of information required by Capacity for the effective management of water services. - to support the achievement of integrated water services network across the Wellington region to improve the region's competitive advantage through the quality of its water services. - to operate as a successful business, returning benefits to shareholders. - to exhibit a sense of social and environmental responsibility by having regard to the interests of the community and to conduct its affairs in accordance with sound business practice.